 Because slip and fall cases present complex issues, contact a slip and fall attorney to discuss the details of your case.
 The sooner you call us, the more likely you are to remember important facts about the accident, and the sooner you will be able to seek compensation for your injuries.
 Never accept a settlement from the property owner or from the insurance company.
-The will want to pay you as little as possible, and you deserve full compensation for the serious injuries you sustained.
-Only an experienced premises liability lawyer can make sure that you are properly compensated for your damages.
+They will want to pay you as little as possible, and you deserve full compensation for the serious injuries you sustained.
+Only an experienced premises liability lawyer knowledgeable about personal injury law in New Jersey can make sure that you are properly compensated for your damages.

 Is My Slip and Fall Case Valid?

 Slips and falls can range from very minor to very serious.
 Without examining the specific elements of your case, it is nearly impossible to know whether you have a valid claim for compensation.
-However, if you believe you suffered a slip and fall injury because of a property owner’s negligence, it is important to speak to a knowledgeable slip and fall attorney.
+One example of a questionable case would be trespassers who do not have a legal reason for being on the property where they slipped.
+Other than this example, however, if you believe you suffered a slip and fall injury because of a property owner’s negligence, it is important to speak to a knowledgeable slip and fall attorney to determine your rights.